Date: 26th December 2013

 Location: Leiston, Suffolk

-My twenty-eighth stadium of 2013 was on Thursday 26th December 2013 at Victory Road in Leiston, Suffolk.
+My twenty-eighth new ground of 2013 was on Thursday 26th December at Victory Road in Leiston, Suffolk.
 The match was Leiston vs. Lowestoft Town in the Isthmian League Premier Division.

 Victory Road is on the western outskirts of the small town of Leiston.
 The sports complex containing the ground is surrounded by housing on three sides with fields to the west of it.
 The nearest railway station is Saxmundham, four miles north-west of the town.
 The venue has been home to the club since 1921 when they left their former Recreation Ground home.